Reef Trust III, Grazing Lands in the Mary Catchment

 The MRCCC currently coordinates 8 Community Waterwatch networks involving 73 volunteers who monitor water quality at over 119 sites on waterways throughout the Mary River Catchment every month.
 Using field equipment provided by the MRCCC, volunteers monitor temperature, electrical conductivity, pH, dissolved oxygen and turbidity.
 Volunteers also collect information on weather conditions, fauna sightings, aquatic weeds and pests.

 Data from the networks is entered onto a regional database, providing a baseline to observe trends and anomalies in water quality.
 Water quality reports are produced annually for each network, providing a water quality rating for each site.
 Some volunteers have now been collecting data for over 10 years.
-Waterwatch Reports can be downloaded from the Information page of this website under reports.
+Waterwatch Reports can be downloaded from the Waterwatch page on this website.
 Click on the link to download a copy of the 2014 Whole of Catchment Waterwatch Data summary report.

 Living with Threatened Species